rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 in Part Two of this two-part series describing a serverless DR implementation.
 Stay tuned!

-<a class="cta purple" id="cta" href="https://onica.com/services/professional-services-on-demand/">Learn more about Onica and the services we provide.</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/solutions/elastic-engineering">Learn more about Rackspace Elastic Engineering.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).